ping-payments/ping_python_sdk/doc/api_resources/payments_api/payment.md

 ### 200

-Successfully initiated a payment.
-A json object containing information on how to procede and the payment id has been returned
+A successful call. `initiate_payment()` initiated a payment. `initiate_payment()` returns a payment id and an object containing data needed to fulfill the next step of a payment.

 Example: